 - Everyone is advised to sanitise their hands regularly – and properly!

 - You are given a Health Surveillance Form to fill in on the airplane.

 - Upon arrival in Tanzania, all travellers will have their temperature taken in the airport – those with symptoms of the virus will be taken to a government-sanctioned hotel for a 14-day quarantine (at your own expense).

 - Kilimanjaro climbers can also anticipate temperature checks at their local hotel and at the gates to Kilimanjaro National Park.

-If you’d like to know more, please read the Government of Tanzania’s Standard Operating Procedures for the management of Covid-19.
+If you’d like to know more, please read the Government of Tanzania’s Travel Advisory No. 7 of 4th May, 2021.

 Face masks and hand sanitiser

 Please bring your own protective face masks for your time in Tanzania.
 You won’t wear them on the mountain, as there’s already limited oxygen.
 But it’s a good idea to wear a face mask during your travels before and after the climb.
 Face masks aren’t compulsory in Tanzania, but we do advise wearing them, in keeping with the recommendation set forth by the World Health Organisation.